Glossary 📖

 • DefiLlama — For DeFi projects (check TVL trends).

-• Rug Checkers and Honeypot Detectors — Free online tools that scan for common scam mechanics.
+• Rug Checkers and Honeypot Detectors — Free online tools that scan for common fraud mechanics.

 • On-Chain Analytics (Glassnode, Dune) — For deeper insights on established projects.